Skip to content

 Culture Media: PH Indicators, Color of Colonies

 Colony color or pigmentation is mostly exploited characteristics of bacteria which aids in the differentiation and identification of the isolates.
-Except where there is a growth of pigmented...
+Except when there is a growth of pigmented bacteria....

 Continue Reading